ggonnella/textformats/manuals/TFSL_howto.md

 # Definitions by kind of represented value

-This documents describes the TF-Spec syntax to define datatypes of a format based on the type of value they represent.
+This documents explains how to use TFSL (Text Formats Specification Language) for the definition of datatypes of a text format, based on the type of value they represent (string, numeric value, boolean value, list/array/sequence, dictionary/map/table/object/struct/tuple).

 ## An example